 Most Common Overseas Travel Emergencies

-Before you go, make copies of your Passport Information Page and all tickets plus any other important documentation and keep them in your carry-on (in a different place from where you keep your passport, of course).
+Before you go, make copies of your Passport Information Page and all tickets plus any other important documentation.
+Keep them in your carry-on (in a different place from where you keep your passport, of course).
 In some cases, you can notarize documents abroad inexpensively.

 In the event your passport is stolen, a consulate can efficiently issue a temporary new passport from this information.
 You may also wish to leave some information, including your passport number, with a friend or relative.
 Be especially careful if you are going on your first trip to Europe.

-If you take medications, make sure you have your doctor's phone number, the generic name for the drugs prescribed to you and a history of your inoculations written down.
+If you take medications, make sure you have your doctor's phone number, the name of your medication, the generic name for the drugs prescribed to you, and a history of your inoculations written down.
 Be aware that American drug companies have a history of giving cute names to drugs to make them sell.

-You want the scientific name of your medications so that a pharmacist in Europe can determine exactly what you're taking.
+You will need the scientific name of your medications so that a pharmacist in Europe can determine exactly what you're taking.
 In an emergency, you may be able to get medications you need from a local pharmacy if you know the generic name.
+So, know both the scientific name and the generic name of each medication.

-Consider travel health insurance.
+Consider travel health insurance, many countries now require this type of insurance, so be sure to check.
 If you are concerned, make sure it has evacuation coverage, a costly endeavor if you ever should need it.

-It may help to rent or purchase a GSM Mobile phone to keep people up to date on your whereabouts.
+It may help to rent or purchase a GSM Mobile phone (or a sim card if your phone is unlocked) to keep people up to date on your whereabouts.
 Some car rental and leasing companies offer rental cell phones as well.